 - Use personal items independently: Do not share personal items like towels or toothbrushes.

 Although adenovirus infections are more common in children, adults are also at risk.
 Understanding the symptoms and preventive measures can help us better protect ourselves and our families from the spread of the virus.
 If symptoms are severe or persistent, it is important to seek medical advice promptly.
-If you have any concerns about adenovirus, do not hesitate to consult our family doctor.
+If you have any concerns about adenovirus, do not hesitate to consult our doctor.

 References